Kopra-Lapak/.github/profile/README.md

 ## Special Thanks to :
 Ka Haidar Zamzam, in mobile development has been a real wake-up call for us, providing the necessary jolt to drive our progress.
 With your guidance, we managed to make this application run smoothly.

-bu Hanny Retno Hapsari thankyou for providing business insights to our app, adding substantial value to our platform.
+Bu Hanny Retno Hapsari thankyou for providing business insights to our app, adding substantial value to our platform.